JosephLucas/Raspberry_Pi_3_Model_B-_installation/README.md

 sudo ufw deny from 116.31.116.43 to any sudo ufw status
 ```
-## Check If server has been hacked
+## Check if the server has been hacked
 Look at all last users that logged in
 ```
 last